graphql-python/gql/README.md

 ## Installation

-> **WARNING**: Please note that the following documentation describes the current version which is currently only available as a pre-release and needs to be installed with
+You can install GQL with all the optional dependencies using pip:

-    $ pip install --pre gql[all]
+    pip install gql[all]

-> **NOTE**: See also [the documentation](https://gql.readthedocs.io/en/latest/intro.html#less-dependencies) to install GQL with less extra dependencies
+> **NOTE**: See also [the documentation](https://gql.readthedocs.io/en/latest/intro.html#less-dependencies) to install GQL with less extra dependencies depending on the transports you would like to use

 ## Usage